DoctorMcKay/node-tesla-data/README.md

 - wake_up
 - vent_sunroof (if equipped)
 - close_sunroof (if equipped)
+- trigger_homelink (requires you to set your MyTesla email in config.json)

 Response is JSON with a boolean `success` parameter.
 In event of failure, there is also a string `error`.